 p4master_run

 This is the wrapper script to other SDP scripts.
 This ensures that the shell environment is loaded from p4_vars.
-It provides a ‘-c’ flag for silent opereation, used in many crontab so that email is sent from the scripts themselves).
+It provides a ‘-c’ flag for silent operation, used in many crontab so that email is sent from the scripts themselves.

 Location: /p4/common/bin